oracle/node-oracledb/INSTALL.md

 Installation Instructions](#instructions) for your operating system but change the install command to download from [GitHub][1] instead of from [npmjs.com][4].
-For example, to install the code corresponding to the tag 'v1.13.1', use the command:
+For example, to install the code corresponding to the GitHub tag 'v2.0.15', use the command:

 ```
-npm install oracle/node-oracledb#v1.13.1
+npm install oracle/node-oracledb#v2.0.15
 ```

 #### 3.11.2 Installing GitHub clones and zip files